pdrm83/sent2vec/README.md

 ```

 ## Usage
-If you want to use the the `BERT` language model (more specifically, `distilbert-base-uncased`) to compute sentence
+If you want to use the the `BERT` language model (more specifically, `distilbert-base-uncased`) to encode sentences for
-embedding, you must use the code below.
+downstream applications, you must use the code below.
+Now, you can compute distance among sentences by using their
+representational vectors.
+In the example, as expected, the distance between `vectors[0]` and `vectors[1]` is less than
+the distance between `vectors[0]` and `vectors[2]`.

 ```python
 from sent2vec.vectorizer import Vectorizer